NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 information such as start and stop, strand and length of the genes.
 The last three columns contain counts of the genes in each of the samples.

-If you have a look at the `counts_summary` dataframe you will see read statistics from the read assignment step, showing number of reads that could be properly assigned as well as number of reads that could not be assigned to genes for various reasons.
+If you have a look at the `counts_summary` dataframe you will see statistics from the read assignment step, showing number of reads that could be properly assigned as well as number of reads that could not be assigned to genes for various reasons.

 Now let's generate a barplot of the summary statistics.
-We'll remove rows that have only zero values, then plot the remaining categories.
+Before we plot, we'll remove rows that have only zero values:

 ```python
 # Remove rows with only zero values